minyandafna/SinkinSans/README.md

 Problem
 -------

-When you download the `sinkin-sans-fontfacekit.zip` file, it includes all the fonts located in subdirectories by font type with their own `stylesheet.css` file containing one `@font-face` declaration for the font type.
+When you download the `sinkin-sans-fontfacekit.zip` file from the [Font Squirrel page](http://www.fontsquirrel.com/fonts/sinkin-sans), it includes all the fonts located in subdirectories by font type with their own `stylesheet.css` file containing one `@font-face` declaration for the font type.

 Example of `font-family` in `@font-face` declaration of the Sinkin Sans Thin font: